Yes, I’ve been to Vienna just so so many times. But I’m glad this time it would be through the eyes of a local and my friend Daniela.

 After saying our goodbyes to Maria, we grabbed lunch at a local Vietnamese restaurant and headed to Daniela’s apartment to drop off our bags.
 We then went on the town, doing Vienna properly, beginning with the University of Vienna campus:

-Outdoor Naschmarkt, where we had an amazing falafel wrap at Mr. Falafel:
+Outdoor Naschmarkt, where we had a memorable falafel wrap at Mr. Falafel:

 At this point it started to rain, so we took shelter with pastries and tea at Vollpension: